ZeeshanM96/GamePlatform/README.md

 •	Play Game - runs the Tournament module game, prompts the user for moves, and checks for game conditions.
 •	End Game - prompts the user to start a new game or quit and checks if it is a valid input.

-Overall, the code follows a modular and organized structure, making it easy to understand and modify.